Updates from Peruzzi

 Low-code and no-code data engineering solutions – What does the future hold for them?

 The low-code/no-code trend has been up and coming for the past few years, with the promise of building applications, websites or software with minimum or no coding experience.
-This allows faster development and for a lower price – instead of financing software engineers and software architects, almost anyone (after a few weeks or couple of months of training) can build whatever the organisation needs.
+Although this allows faster development and for a lower price, it’s still a question: What does the future hold for them?

 These low-code methods can be found in data engineering solutions too.
 The rise of ETL (extract, transform, load) tools aim to simplify data management and to build data pipelines without extensive coding experience.
 This is where data engineering solutions come into play, with the help of low-code/no-code ETLs.
 In this comprehensive guide, we’ll explore: